Australia injects $11.4 billion coronavirus stimulus, extends travel restrictions

 The effects of the stimulus package remain unclear while the pandemic widens.
 “Whether a recession can be avoided is still an open question as the management of the COVID-19 health crisis dictates the economic fallout,” said analysts from ANZ Bank in a note.

-Further to halting to the disease spread, the Australian government said it would extend by a week existing travel bans on China, Iran, South Korea and Italy, which have reported higher numbers of people with the illness, while an emergency health committee would review whether to place a travel ban on all of Europe.
+Further to halting to the disease spread, the Australian government said it would extend by a week existing travel bans on China, Iran, South Korea and Italy, which have reported the highest numbers of people with the illness, while an emergency health committee would review whether to place a travel ban on all of Europe.

 The actor Tom Hanks said in a social media post that he and his wife Rita Wilson had tested positive for the coronavirus while in Australia where he was scheduled to shoot a movie.
 Hanks said they would be “tested, observed and isolated” as requested by the local health authorities.